zackosowski/CSVault/Assignments/PB & J.md

 ---
 #### Details

-* The robot is humanoid, meaning it stand on two legs and has two arms with hands.
+* The robot is humanoid, meaning it stands on two legs and has two arms with hands.
 * The robots shoulder, elbow, and wrist work just like a human's, with the same strength and range of motion
 * The robot's hands each only have three fingers
 * The robot is standing in front of a table with all of these supplies in order from left to right: